TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles.md

 {! include-markdown "../../includes/cf/sonarr-hq-source-group.md" !}

+**The following Custom Formats are optional:**

+{! include-markdown "../../includes/cf/sonarr-optional.md" !}

-I decided not to add `Audio Advanced` Custom Formats to the WEB profile, You will hardly find HD audio with WEB-DL (most newer WEBDL will have Atmos).
-If you want HD audio formats, we would suggest going with Remuxes.
+Note: The `Advanced Audio` Custom Formats aren't used in the WEB profile, as WEB-DL do not often come with HD audio (most newer WEB-DL will have lossy Atmos, though).
+If you want HD audio, we would suggest going with Remuxes.

 Use the following main settings in your profile.